 Epistocracy is defined as "rule of the knowers" or knowledge-based rule, referring to the Greek word episteme that means knowledge (Estlund, 2003: 53).
 Ever since Plato propagated the rule of philosopher kings in The Republic, the notion that the wiser among us or those with more knowledge should have a greater share of political authority has been widely debated within the realms of political theory.
 John Stuart Mill, for instance, called for those with better education to have more than one vote (Mill, 1987).
 Yet, Epistocracy as a substitute to democracy is resisted on the grounds that such an arrangement will not be generally acceptable to everyone and it would be considered as elitist and exclusionist (Estlund, 2003; 2009).
-It is essential to note, however, that Epistocracy is not limited to scientific or academic knowledge, neither is it a substitute for technical knowledge and "whether epistocratic arrangements are justified or unjustified normatively speaking, depends on the more specific characteristics of these arrangements" (Holst, 2012: 52).
+It is essential to note, however, that Epistocracy is not limited to scientific or academic knowledge, neither is it a substitute for technical knowledge or technocracy (Holst, 2011: 2).
+Epistocracy includes all variations of knowledge, including technical knowledge and "whether epistocratic arrangements are justified or unjustified normatively speaking, depends on the more specific characteristics of these arrangements" (Holst, 2012: 52).
 In other words, any Epistocratic arrangement will be based upon the specific knowledge demands of a given field.
 Due to its broad application, the notion of Epistocracy allows for a conceptual framework that can be helpful in understanding and empirically testing knowledge based governance arrangements in contemporary societies.